 Instructions

-- Combine all sauce ingredients in a glass liquid measuring cup.
-Whisk until the mixture is smooth.
-Meanwhile, thinly slice the green onions until you have about 2/3 cup.
-Set aside some extra for garnishing.
+- Thinly slice the green onions until you have about 2/3 cup, reserving a small amount for garnish.
 If using, finely chop the cilantro.

 Recipe Notes